JMcInerneyLab/groot/readme.md

 and the `print.` commands are used to display information.
 For instance, to create the alignments it's `create.alignments`, to view them it's `print.alignments`, and to delete them and go back a step, it's `drop.alignments`.

+As an aside, there are also `import.` commands, which can be used in lieu of the `create.` commands to import data which is already known, and `file.` commands used to load and save the model.

-Type `cmdlist` to see all the commands.
+Type `cmdlist` to see all the commands now.

 ### Introduction to the sample data ###

-Gʀᴏᴏᴛ comes with a sample library, get started by seeing what's available:
+Gʀᴏᴏᴛ comes with a convenient sample library, get started by seeing what's available:

 ```bash
 $   file.sample